kim-seonggeon/aisl/README.md

 ### 📝 To-Do (03/10/2026)

-- [] A serious interview with the professor (regarding the selection of personal research topics)
+- [X] A serious interview with the professor (regarding the selection of personal research topics)
-- [] SLAM testing based on public datasets in the lab
+- [X] SLAM testing based on public datasets

 ### 📌 Notes

+- The professor also liked the topics I thought of and gave me advice on the second one because another lab member is doing it, so I will proceed with the 1st and 3rd in a good relationship
+- In the first topic, the 'communication constraint' condition lacks a lot of knowledge in the field of communication and thus passes (or changes to some constraint)
+- Take the first topic as the main subject and expand it to the third topic, the third is the master's papers, and the mission plan is not to use AI
+- Sparse(including feature) Map Merging appears to be a necessary and practical study in the commercial and defense sectors
+- The test starts with the simulation(Matlab, etc.) with the algorithm as important
+- Catch the baseline well
--
+- Try ICP+VSLs combination well
+- Geometric information (location information of landmarks) + class information
+- I tried SLAM test based on public dataset, but I ran into a lot of unexpected problems and asked for help from Lab member who studied about it tomorrow

 ### ✅ Conclusion

+- Read and study the papers that the professor sent and recommeded
+- Tomorrow, learn SLAM test based on public dataset and make sure it's mine

 <p><br></p>